Will Donkin

-William Rupert James Donkin (沈子貴 (Shěn Zǐguì), born 26 December 2000) is a professional footballer who plays as a winger for Chinese Super League club Wuhan Three Towns.
+William Rupert James Donkin (沈子貴 (Shěn Zǐguì), born 26 December 2000) is a professional footballer who plays as a winger.
 Born in England, he represents the Chinese Taipei national team.

 Career

 Donkin was born in Oxford to an English father and a Taiwanese mother.
 He lived in Amsterdam at a young age.
 He went to school at Eton College and played for the school Association 1st XI at the age of only fifteen.
 During his time at Eton he represented England Independent Schools (ISFA) at Under-14, Under-15 and Under-16 level.

 At the age of nine he was scouted by Barnet's academy, before signing for Chelsea at the age of eleven.
 He played for the Chelsea Academy for five years, winning numerous honours including the Premier League Under-15 International Tournament where he scored in the final during a 2–1 victory over Manchester City.

 In March 2017, he was signed by Crystal Palace to play in their Under-18 team, where he helped the side win the southern league in his first season.
 On 28 September 2019, he signed for Stabæk Fotball in the Norwegian Eliteserien, although he was ineligible to play for the first team until 1 January 2020.

 In September 2020, Donkin joined Maltese Premier League side Balzan on a one-year deal.
 After making only three substitute appearances for Balzan, Donkin was loaned to fellow Maltese Premier League side Mosta until the end of the season.
 On 6 March 2021, Donkin scored his first professional goal in a 5–1 victory over Senglea Athletic.

 On 31 August 2022, Donkin completed a move to Chinese Super League side Shenzhen FC.
 The club was dissolved in January 2024.

 On 12 February 2024, Donkin joined fellow Chinese Super League club Shanghai Port.

 On 17 July 2025, Donkin transferred to another Chinese Super League club Wuhan Three Towns.
+On 5 January 2026, the club announced his departure after the 2025 season.